-- C16 Any new buildings on Gap Road are to relate sympathetically to the scale of the significant timber cottage. - A single store scale is to be maintained along Dunbar Street, as viewed from the street, to relate sympathetically to the established scale of the streetscape.
+- C16 Any new buildings on Gap Road are to relate sympathetically to the scale of the significant timber cottage. - C17 A single storey scale is to be maintained along Dunbar Street, as viewed from the street, to relate sympathetically to the established scale of the streetscape.